jojopat/DADA1/README.md

 Development History of DADA - Directional Antenna Deployment Assistant

 First idea : Feb 2009, when I first acquire beginner ham operator license and E22JNE callsign.
 Right after decided to install directional antenna multi-beam 2x2 192E from ClubStationThai antenna maker.
-While waiing for the installation, I think further of how to effectively use it.
-Then create maxtrix table of every district in Thailand by taking the coordinate of every district office to to create :
+While waiting for tower and antenna installation, I started to think further of how to effectively use it.
+Then wrote Visual Foxpro code to create maxtrix table of every district in Thailand by taking the coordinate of every district office to to create :

     1. Distance matrix
     2. Angle matrix

-Then distribute the angle matrix in JPG/PDF through ClubStationThai antenna by HS1BFR Prasit Sottipattanapong
+Then distribute the angle matrix in JPG for A4 and A0 paper format through ClubStationThai antenna manufacturer by HS1BFR Prasit Sottipattanapong.

-Later in 2019, right after reading this news of how heavily calculation ham operator has to be done to calculate the angle to rotate the antenna in order to communicate with aboard HTMS Chakrinarubet that I decide to write this application but cannot distribute due to the coordinate data is a copyrighted dataset of commercial organization.
-Just early October 2023 that E20FWF rang me to warn about expired license will lead to big fine from all ham gears turned illegal.
+Later in 2019, while reading this news of how heavily calculation ham operator has to perform to calculate the angle to rotate the antenna in order to communicate with aboard HTMS Chakrinarubet while operating HS10KING/MM that I decide to write this application but cannot distribute due to the coordinate data is a copyrighted dataset of commercial organization.
+Just early October 2023 that E20FWF rang me to warn about expired license will lead to big fine after all ham gears turned illegal.
 So I rush to renew my license to receive the new callsign E25VBE.
 Then restart ham activity and reconnect all ham gears.
 Then start to think seriously of how to distribute this piece of code for the use of others.
 And since I am RAST lifetime member, I brought this idea to discuss with E20EHQ at RAST and he's very much happy about the idea.
 After that, while googling around, I found the Open Government Data from this website :

 https://data.go.th/th/dataset/item_c6d42e1b-3219-47e1-b6b7-dfe914f27910